-- → Join with other tech companies to launch ad campaigns that target specific markets, from print (e.g., magazines like Highlights for Children, 128 Ebony, 129 or Latina Style 130 for adults) to television (e.g., programming on Univisión 131) to radio (e.g., WomensRadio 132), and in places like billboards, theaters, and public transportation systems. - → Identify relevant and credible social media influencers with large followings on platforms used by your target audience, and ask them to endorse content, such as blogs, or like a Facebook page with information about pathways to tech careers. - → Help educators looking for role models to kindle interest among their students.
+- → Join with other tech companies to launch ad campaigns that target specific markets, from print (e.g., magazines like Highlights for Children,128 Ebony,129 or Latina Style130 for adults) to television (e.g., programming on Univisión131) to radio (e.g., WomensRadio 132), and in places like billboards, theaters, and public transportation systems. - → Identify relevant and credible social media influencers with large followings on platforms used by your target audience, and ask them to endorse content, such as blogs, or like a Facebook page with information about pathways to tech careers. - → Help educators looking for role models to kindle interest among their students.
 Create marketing materials showing employees in your company from diverse backgrounds to establish interest, confidence, and beliefs that students can be successful.133 Sponsor a local or national radio or television station to share profiles of relevant careers and professionals (e.g., the NCWIT-Televisa Foundation TECHNOLOchicas program). - → Sponsor students from undergraduate programs from which you typically hire talent to visit classrooms and talk about what it's like to pursue a CS major.

 TECHNOLOchicas-a partnership between NCWIT and media company Televisa's cultural division, the Televisa Foundation-is an initiative intended to broaden awareness among Latinas and Latinx families about opportunities and careers in tech.
 The campaign features stories about Latinas in tech that aired as part of talk shows, telenovelas, and radio broadcasts.
 Thousands of public service announcements have aired and been featured in broadcast television, local events, social media platforms, and online videos.
 TECHNOLOchicas ambassadors inspire Latina youth at events, workshops, and interviews, and organize outreach activities in their communities.134 under certain conditions.
 Machine learning (ML) is a subset of artificial intelligence (Al), and enables computers to learn how to solve problems or complete tasks by themselves.
 ML has recently become commonplace in recruiting tools-almost every Fortune 500 company uses some type of ML.
-From a DEI perspective, this technology offers both the opportunity to root out veterans, formerly incarcerated people, people with disabilities, and others.
-Optimizing for fairness throughout the talent-recruiting pipeline is arguably the most important defense against algorithmic bias in recruiting.
+From a DEI perspective, this technology offers both the opportunity to root out human bias, and the risk of automating and amplifying it.
+Research demonstrates that automated hiring systems often discriminate against women, military veterans, formerly incarcerated people, people with disabilities, and others.135 Optimizing for fairness throughout the talent-recruiting pipeline is arguably the most important defense against algorithmic bias in recruiting.